Vimmor/Calendar/README.md

 ## Funcionality
 - Create events with parametres location, title, startdate and description
-- Push data to the MSSQLServer LocalDB inbuild in Visual Studio
+- Push data to the MS SQLServer LocalDB inbuild in Visual Studio
 - Display all events or filtred by dates
 - Download weather forecast data from Api and display in appropriate format